foss-for-all/sponsorship-prospectus/sponsorship-prospectus.md

 # End of Document

 Thank you for considering sponsorship.
-For sponsorship packages and inquiries, please contact the sponsor team at: sponsors@fossforall.org
+For sponsorship packages and inquiries, please contact the sponsorship team at: sponsors@fossforall.org

-For more information, visit our website: https://2025.fossforall.org
+To learn more, please visit our website: https://2025.fossforall.org